gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ![ssh login](resources/ssh-login.jpg)

-Setting up public/private keys for SSH login and authentication is very handy (and secure), and required for this hands-on lab.
+Setting up public/private keys for SSH login and authentication is a secure and fast way to authenticate with the Raspberry Pi and required for this hands-on lab.

-The following creates a new SSH key, copies the public key to the Raspberry Pi. **Take the default options**.
+The following creates a new SSH key, copies the public key to the Raspberry Pi.

+**Take the default options**.

 ### From Windows

 1. Use the built-in Windows 10 (1809+) OpenSSH client.
-First, install the OpenSSH Client for Windows (one time only operation).
+First, install the **OpenSSH Client for Windows** (one time only operation).

     From **PowerShell as Administrator**.